Accompanied driving

 • on request, be taken as an oral examination, accompanied by a sworn interpreter if necessary, to be held at Sandweiler, Esch-sur-Alzette or Fridhaff.

-Candidates who fail the theory test must repeat half of the mandatory theory hours before retaking the test.
-An application for readmission must be made (with payment of the EUR 30 tax stamp).
+If you fail the theory test, you must repeat half of the mandatory theory hours before retaking the test.
+An application to resit the theory test (see 'Online services and forms') must be submitted (together with a payment of the EUR 30 tax stamp).

 Practical learning at driving school